CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab12.md

 ### Task 7: Sign into Azure and run the app

-Now you're ready to run your code and watch your AI agents collaborate.
+In this task, you’ll sign in to Azure Cloud Shell, run the agent_chat.py application, and observe how the AI agents collaborate.
+You’ll verify that the agents process the log files, update them with resolution messages from the DevOps assistant, and confirm that the system runs as expected.

 1. In the cloud shell command-line pane, enter the following command to sign into Azure.
 Click on the **Link (1)** and copy the **code (2)** provided.